John Mark Construction Company named TOP 5 General Contractors in Pasadena, CA

 how to work in a basement with 30 refrigerated kegs, a basement office,

 a “secret” mezzanine meeting space, and a complete commercial kitchen.

 Establishing a new restaurant in Los Angeles requires working with many elements of the private and public sectors.
 Jack worked with the neighborhood council, mayor’s office, city planning, building & safety, water & power, public works; as well as the county health department.
 Jack amalgamated the requirements of the building owner with the needs of the adjacent tenants and land owner to satisfy the needs of all stakeholders.

 Cost – Jack brought in the project on-budget.
 This project budget was driven by the counterbalancing typical factors of investor excitement and fear.
 Jack provided a transparent cost reporting system that brought investors together and gave them a reason to believe in the project, leading to excellent investor involvement.

-Schedule – Jack was able to drive the project to completion ahead of the investor's goal for a May 1 grand opening and preview.
+Schedule – Jack was able to drive the project to completion ahead of the investor's goal for a pre-summer grand opening and preview.

 Quality – Described by customers on Social Media as, “Fresh”, “Chill”, “Cute”, “Clean”, “Nicely Decorated”, “Really Nice With Big High Ceilings”, “A Great Spot”.